benwade37/MenuK9/README.md

 For simplicity and to cater to the needs of different user types (all dog lovers and owners) as well as keeping the site intuitive, clean and functional, the site uses a generic user model with a one to many relationship: one user can create many recipes.

+Testing:

+The website underwent comprehensive testing to ensure its functionality and accessibility:
+• Manual Code Review: Conducted to identify and fix bugs, and to ensure accessibility requirements such as alt text on images are met.
+• W3C Validation: The site was checked using the W3C HTML and CSS validators to ensure compliance with web standards.
+• Link Testing: Verified that all links work correctly and that external links open in a new tab.
+• Local Testing: Manually tested the site locally for rendering issues, image loading, navigation links, responsiveness at different breakpoints, and checked the console for errors using developer tools.
+• Hosted Site Testing: Manually tested the deployed site to ensure it functions as expected.
+• Lighthouse Testing: Used Dev Tools Lighthouse to assess performance, accessibility, best practices, and SEO.
+These steps ensured a robust and user-friendly final product.

+Code Validation
+All HTML and CSS code was validated using the W3C Markup Validation Service and W3C CSS Validation Service, respectively.
+The results are as follows:
+HTML Validation:
+All HTML code was validated using the W3C Markup Validation Service to ensure it meets web standards and best practices.
+The validation process helped identify four errors which were easily corrected, resulting in a clean and compliant HTML structure.

 Deployment

 The project is deployed using the following steps: